Robert Cromie

-Robert Cromie (1855–1907) was a Northern Irish journalist and novelist.
+Robert Cromie (1855–1907) was an Irish journalist and novelist.
+Cromie's 1895 novel The Crack of Doom was his most successful and contains the first description of an atomic explosion.

 Early life and family

 Robert Cromie was the third son of Dr. Cromie J.P., of Clough, the local registrar of births and deaths and ruling elder of Clough Presbyterian church.

 Robert's elder sister, Annie Howe Cromie (1849-1939), to whom he was particularly close, was the wife of John Jordan, and named her second son after him.
 Through Cromie's mother, a Miss Henry of Ballyhosset (near Downpatrick), he was descended from Gilbert Howe (c.1626-c.1712), of Ballytrim (near Killyleagh), the confidential servant to James Hamilton, 1st Earl of Clanbrassil, and was thus connected by blood to many of the leading families in East Down.

 Cromie was born on 17 July 1855 at Clough.
 He was educated at home before being sent with an older brother to the Royal Belfast Academical Institution where, according to one article, he claimed "an unbeaten record in the matter of examinations, having never once failed, by reason... of having never once entered".